Each new Destiny 2 expansion and season brings with it a higher Destiny 2 Power level cap to work towards.

 You can also complete Powerful Gear and Pinnacle Gear activities, though the drops will be in line with your current level than leapfrog you past that.

-In short, to get to 950, it's simple a case of playing any activities you like.
+In short, to get to 1200, it's simple a case of playing any activities you like.
 If you want to speed this up and have completed all story missions, then Crucible matches and Public Events are among the fastest way to do it.
-It's also worth cashing in any Vanguard, Crucible and Gunsmith tokens, too.

 We'd also suggest you avoid infusing - which enables you to change the Power of a certain piece of Gear by 'consuming' another one - until you at least hit the Powerful Gear stage, since until then be getting gear so regularly it'll be outstripped by something else in no time at all.